 June 9th, 2019 in Centre for Cultural Decontamination participants: Vladimir Arsenijević, Lana Bastašić, Miljenko Jergović, Igor Štiks topic: Is Common Literature Possible?

 The participants discussed the possibility of common literature, and what it would convey.
-The main topic was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, but due to circumstances are writing in other, foreign languages.
-Joint presentation at major international bookfairs was also discussed and various positive examples were mention such as “4 Countries/1 Language” presentation of the literature of German speaking countries etc.
+The main topic was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, who due to circumstances are writing in other, foreign languages.
+Joint presentation at major international book fairs was also discussed and various positive examples were mention such as “4 Countries/1 Language” presentation of the literature of German speaking countries etc.

 Common library events had high impact among our target audiences due to its quality content and political and social importance of the topics articulated.
 Due to the fact that the project is continuation of the well known project Language and Nationalisms and The Declaration on the Common Language we expected to intrigue academia, media as well as politicians and general public not only in Serbia but in the region too.
 Media reported regularly about each and every event and audiences were intrigued and engaged online.
 Each event was visited by approximately 35 to 50 people.
 The last event which took place during the festival KROKODIL in June had the highest attendance rate (200 people) and visibility.